How to determine which marketing tactics are generating the highest-quality leads

 Track and attribute leads to marketing tactics

-The common goal for all of your testing — and your final marketing strategy — should be bringing in qualified leads that fit your target customer criteria.
-Find out which activities are bringing in the highest quality leads through marketing attribution.
+The ultimate goal of your testing and your overall marketing strategy should be to attract qualified leads that match your ideal customer profile.
+Use marketing attribution to pinpoint which activities are driving the highest-quality leads.

-Use marketing attribution and call tracking software to directly uncover which marketing channels, tactics, campaigns, and ads are driving calls to your business.
+Marketing attribution and call tracking software show you which marketing channels, tactics, campaigns, and ads are driving calls to your business.
 Pinpoint exactly what qualified leads are interacting with along your buyers’ journey to see which materials have the highest value for you.
-Amplify those tactics to bring in more quality leads, and steer away from tactics and channels that are not driving the same quality phone calls to your business.
+Amplify those tactics to bring in more quality leads, and eliminate tactics and channels that are not driving the same quality phone calls to your business.